onur-zengin/python-cisco-iosxr/README.md

 - Revise the main() function (--dryrun doesn't work - test it again, inventory file and interface tags should be configurable at the start-time only)
 - Gzip / bz rotated log files
-- Script to trigger discovery
+- Provide a script to trigger interface discovery
 - Test non Cisco / non IOSXR router in the inventory file
-- Test discovery of new interface during runtime (pni & cdn)
+- Test discovery of a new interface during runtime (pni & cdn)
 - Test removal of an interface during runtime (pni & cdn)
 - Test removal of a node during runtime
 - Test non-existent acl configuration on the router